Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force

-In figure \ref{fig:vif_x_rect} we plot time-averages of the total vortex-induced lift coefficient ($\clvif$), as well as spanwise ($\clvifspan$) and cross-spanwise ($\clvifnonspan$) vorticity contributions, within each of these regions as a function of downstream distance from the wing.
+In figure \ref{fig:vif_x_rect} we plot time-averages of the vortex-induced lift coefficient ($\clvif$), as well as spanwise ($\clvifspan$) and cross-spanwise ($\clvifnonspan$) vorticity contributions, within each of these regions as a function of downstream distance from the wing.
 We first point out that, for all four cases analyzed, figure \ref{fig:vif_x_rect}(a) shows that the largest portion of lift is indeed induced within the region over the wing (downstream distance equals 0).
-Moreover, figure \ref{fig:vif_x_rect}(b) shows that this lift production is dominated by spanwise oriented vorticity.
+Moreover, figure \ref{fig:vif_x_rect}(b) shows that this lift production over the wing is dominated by spanwise oriented vorticity.
 As shown earlier in figure \ref{fig:vortdir_rect}(a), the spanwise oriented vorticity over the wing largely corresponds to the LEV and leading-edge shear-layer, which we expect to have a significant contribution to lift.
 It is interesting to note that the lift induced by spanwise-oriented vorticity in this region seems to be largely determined by the aspect-ratio for the cases studied here, i.e. the wings with the same aspect-ratio generate very similar lift from spanwise-oriented vorticity over the wing.
-Figure \ref{fig:vif_x_rect} also shows that the cross-spanwise vorticity in this region, which we saw earlier in figure \ref{fig:vortdir_rect}(b) mainly consists of the tip vortices, has a negative effect on lift.
+Figure \ref{fig:vif_x_rect}(c) also shows that the cross-spanwise vorticity in this region, which we saw earlier in figure \ref{fig:vortdir_rect}(b) mainly consists of the tip vortices, has a negative effect on lift.
 This is expected, and is in line our understanding of classical (inviscid) aerodynamics and the downwash-induced effect of tip vortices on finite wings.
 Moreover, this effect is diminished for the wings with larger aspect ratio, as expected.